Bring your own app

 Define your Webflow Cloud framework configuration

-Create a webflow.json file at the root of your project to inform Webflow Cloud about your app’s framework.
+Create a webflow.json file at the root of your app to inform Webflow Cloud about your app’s framework.

 webflow.json